automerge/automerge/javascript/HACKING.md

 work we have a test suite which builds a package for each (subpath, platform) combination and tests that the package loads the WebAssembly correctly.
 This is implemented in `./packaging_tests/run.mjs`.

+### `getrandom` support

+The rust code relies on the [`getrandom`](https://docs.rs/getrandom/latest/getrandom/) crate to provide random number generation.
+In JavaScript this in turn depends on the WebCrypto API being available.
+For most platforms this is the case, however, there is a little complexity in Node 18.

+Node 18 doesn't support the WebCrypto API by default, but it can be accessed either by enabling the `--experimental-global-webcrypto` flag or by calling `require("crypto")`.
+For a long time `automerge-wasm` was using `getrandom` version `0.2.3` which contains a polyfill that checks if the code is running inside a CommonJS module in Node and if so uses `require("crypto")` to access the WebCrypto API.
+This meant that if you were using Node 18 with CommonJS modules then `automerge` would work fine.
+ESM modules have to enable the `--experimental-global-webcrypto` flag to make automerge work.

+`getrandom` has since removed the polyfill.
+We don't want to break code which was previously working without a major version bump though, so we add this polyfill to our own codebase.
+We do this by prepending some code to the generated `.cjs` file which is used in the node CommonJS environment.
+This code checks if we are in node 18 and if so polyfills `globalThis.crypto` with the `node:crypto` module.
+This prepending is achieved in the `javascript/build.mjs` script in a function called `prependWebcryptoPolyfill`.

+This unfortunately requires some slightly more complicated testing to make sure it continues to work.
+In `scripts/ci/node_18_packaging_test` there is some code which uses `fnm` to run the node_cjs_fullfat` test in a Node 18 environment.